hillsoftware/SV05/README.md

 6) Cancel Object is activated ( not really needed if you use Octoprint, but allows you to live cancel objects in a multi-object print).
 This requires slicer setup to use.
 If you use Octoprint you can add the exclude region plugin to get the same effect and more.
 7) I have power fail resume removed from the firmware.
 If you need this, let me know and I can add it back.

-I recommend doing a PID tune of the bed and hotend, and calibrating your extruder e-steps.
+I recommend doing a PID tune of the bed and hotend, and calibrating your extruder e-steps after installing my firmware.
+Just to be sure everything is good for your system.

 My typical operation to level printer.